Creating balance can feel like an impossible dream, or a never-ending task, because it is both of those things.

 We all have stories about what a perfect, balanced life would look like.
 Those stories are mostly bullshit.

-For me, it means working 12 hours a day sometimes, and 2 hours a day other times.
+For me, having a real sense of stability means working 12 hours a day sometimes, and 2 hours a day other times.

 It means having routines that change with the seasons, which includes adjustment periods at the beginning of each new season where I feel off.